 - data and early warning systems to support equity-based COVID-19 responses

 Educational responses to COVID-19 need to be considered through short-term (response), medium-term (recovery) and long-term (resilience) lenses.
-This includes maintaining educational opportunities during the pandemic, supporting recovery from the emergency, protecting the achievements and momentum of recent reform efforts, mitigation strategies to address the medium-term consequences of the emergency, for example, if 2020 examinations cannot go ahead, and approaches that will in turn contribute to the resilience of education systems.
+This includes maintaining educational opportunities during the pandemic, supporting recovery from the emergency, protecting the achievements and momentum of recent reform efforts, and mitigation strategies to address the medium-term consequences of the emergency (for instance, delays in 2020 examinations), and approaches that will in turn contribute to the resilience of education systems.
 General topics that the Helpdesk will cover in the longer term include:

 - education management (including EMIS)